mcgid/chessclock/README.md

 Let's build a chess clock app that targets `iOS 9.0` with `Xcode 7.2`.

 Chess is a game.
-The standard interface metaphors for an iOS app would not be very pretty.
+The standard interface metaphors for an iOS app would not be very pretty, so let's design a custom interface.

-> *Screenshot: Interface with standard metaphors*

-Eugh.
-Gross.

-Let's design a custom interface.

 > *Screenshot: Design of New Game screen*

-Much better.
 Let's make it fancy with animations, too.
+Animations are pretty, but they can also help with usability.
+Objectively measuring that is super beyond the scope of this README.

 ## How